How to Change Localhost to Domain Name In Windows 10

 Or go to MyComputer>Drive C>Windows>System32>Drivers>etc>

-By default, you won’t be able to see the files located in the, etc. folder to see the existing files, Change the Document text to all files from the from the extension tab of notepad.
+By default, you won’t be able to see the files located in them, etc. folder to see the existing files, Change the Document text to all files from the extension tab of notepad.

 Once you changed the extension tab to all files, you will see the following files in the folder

-Step – 3: Open the host’s file and write down your favorite domain name
+Step – 3: Open the host’s file and write down your favourite domain name